Beginner New to Orienteering?

-Not for nothing is orienteering sometimes known as ‘The Thought Sport’!
+Orienteering is sometimes known as ‘The Thought Sport’.
 Decisions are needed from even before reaching the Start of the course right through to punching the Finish.
 These decisions are usually based on information received from what can be seen on the ground, information received from the map, personal navigation skills, personal fitness, confidence in abilities and so on.

 Black – this is usually used for rock features e.g. cliffs, crags and boulders but can also be used for man-made features.